 Sleep is a critical period after breast surgery not only because it’s when most of your healing will actually occur, but also because doing it “wrong” can cause problems for your results.

-The general rule after breast augmentation surgery is that you’ll need to sleep on your back with your upper body slightly raised.
+The general rule after breast augmentation surgery is that the best sleeping position is on your back with your upper body slightly raised.
+Do not sleep flat.
 The reason your upper body needs to be slightly higher than your lower body is twofold.

 First, when your breasts are slightly elevated, this will help reduce swelling.
+When you sleep flat, blood and fluid can accumulate around the incision sites.
 Second, this position will allow your breasts to hang in a more natural way than they would if you were laying down completely prone.

 In the latter position, your breasts might fall out to the sides or in one direction more than another, depending on exactly how you are situated in bed.